-Figure 15: GES assessment classification of the seafloor stations monitored for marine litter in the Western Mediterranean sub-Region
+Figure 16: GES assessment classification of the seafloor stations monitored for marine litter in the Western Mediterranean sub-region.

-96. Further to the submission of data for seafloor macrolitter, an analysis was undertaken with an explicit focus on fisheries-related items.
+97. Further to the submission of data for seafloor macro-litter, an analysis was undertaken with an explicit focus on fisheries-related items.
 The purpose of this analysis is to identify hotspot areas in the Mediterranean where high abundance rates can be associated with impact on biota (e.g., through ghost fishing, Abandoned Lost or Otherwise Discarded Fishing Gear (ALDFG).
 Seafloor litter can harm marine organisms of all sizes by various mechanisms, including entanglement, smothering (i.e., in soft bottom environments) and ingestion.

-97. A small component (10%) of seafloor macrolitter was represented by fishery-related items.
-The most common items recorder from the trawl surveys are:
+98. A small component (10%) of seafloor macrolitter was represented by fishery-related items.
+The most common items recorded from the trawl surveys are: